Monese Review (November 2023): You Might Be Surprised

 What Is Monese?

-As I alluded to earlier, Monese was the first mobile-only bank account to launch in the Uk.
+As mentioned earlier, Monese was the first mobile-only bank account to launch in the UK, opening its virtual doors to deposits in September 2015.

-In 2016 the company would win ‘Best Challenger Bank’ at the European Fintech Awards.
+In 2016, the company was awarded ‘Best Challenger Bank’ at the European Fintech Awards.

-Fast forward to today and people from all around Europe can open up an account in minutes, without any hidden fees and restrictions.
+Fast forward to today, people from all over Europe can open a Monese account in just minutes without any hidden fees or restrictions.

-An impressive story that led to the creation of a new sector within the financial industry known as ‘challenger banks’.
+This impressive story has led to the emergence of a new sector within the financial industry known as ‘challenger banks’.

 How Does Monese Work?

-That means the majority of actions you want to make can be done at the touch of a button.
+Like most ‘new school’ banks, Monese has no physical branches.
+That means most actions can be done at the touch of a button.

 Monese is essentially a bank in your pocket that anyone can sign up for within a few minutes (more on this later).

-As soon as you get your card through the post you can also start to set up direct debits, standing orders etc via the app.
+As soon as you receive your card in the post, you can also start setting up direct debits, standing orders, etc., through the app.

-All Monese cards have contactless functionality and can be synced with Apple pay to allow you to shop even without a psychical card.
+All Monese cards have contactless functionality and can be synced with Apple Pay, allowing you to shop even without a physical card.

-Besides filling the standard properties of a bank, Monese offers a whole host of money management features for you to take advantage of.
+In addition to fulfilling the standard functions of a bank, Monese offers a wide range of money management features for you to take advantage of.

 728x90.jpg